 I wanted to package my love of San Francisco into a Self-Guided Free Walking Tour and this is the result.
 This tour starts at Union Square, and visits Chinatown, Grace Cathedral, the Cable Car Barn and Museum, North Beach (the Little Italy part of San Francisco), Lombard Street, Pier 39, and Fisherman’s Wharf.

 This is based on an audio guide I did a few years ago:

 - San Francisco Walking Tour (part 1) – Self-Guided Tour

 - San Francisco Walking Tour (part 2) – Sound Seeing Tour 2

 Table of contents: ()

-Union Square is one of the centers of shopping for San Francisco.
+Union Square is one of the centers of shopping in San Francisco.
 Union Square gets all decked out for the holiday with a giant Christmas Tree and an ice skating rick.
-It’s right near the St. Francis hotel, but it’s also the home for Macy’s and Neiman Marcus and several other high end stores.
+It’s right near the St. Francis Hotel, but it’s also the home of Macy’s and Neiman Marcus, and several other high-end stores.
 Park in the Parking Garage under Union Square or in the large Parking Garage at 5th and Mission which always has space.

 Pro-Union rallies were held in this square just prior to the Civil War which is where the name comes from.

 The model for the victory statue was Alma de Bretteville Spreckels who married into the Spreckels Sugar family fortune.
 She donated the money to build the California Palace of the Legion of Honor art gallery over by the Presidio (and rumor has it buried her wealthy late husband on the grounds in defiance of the San Francisco prohibition on burying bodies within the city limits).